Sacred Resistance: Eco-Activism and the Rise of New Spiritual Communities | Orbis Books

 “Non-violent direct action is one of the highest callings for people of faith concerned about climate change, and Mark Clatterbuck nails it with these stories of sacred resistance to the planet's destruction.
 More people of faith need to get involved in this work, for the sake of the earth and for the future of faith itself.” –The Rev. Fletcher Harper, executive director, GreenFaith

 Mark Clatterbuck is a scholar-activist whose work straddles the fields of religion and culture, Indigenous studies, and Christian history and theology.
-A faculty member at Montclair State University, Clatterbuck has over fifteen years of experience in ethnographic fieldwork and a decade in grassroots direct-action campaigns.
-With his partner Malinda, he co-founded Lancaster Against Pipelines and served as the movement’s non-violent mass action coordinator.
+A faculty member at Montclair State University, he has over fifteen years of experience in ethnographic fieldwork and grassroots direct-action campaigns.
+As the co-founder of Lancaster Against Pipelines, he was the movement’s non-violent mass action coordinator from 2014-2019.

 Cover design: Ponie Sheehan